In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-We had to use a towel in both test cars to get the right angle as the indicator had a small tolerance window that didn't seem to like the contours of the vehicle seat or the tight installation.
-The indicator is also harder to see than we'd like, and we worry some parents will get too frustrated to bother.
+We used a towel in both test cars to get the right angle, as the indicator had a small tolerance window that didn't like the contours of the vehicle seat or the tight installation.
+The indicator is harder to see, and we worry some parents will get too frustrated to bother.
 Pressing on either side of the base helps finalize the tightening and creates a secure installation that barely budges when tugged on.
-The lack of load leg means there is less to hassle with.
+The lack of a load leg means less hassle.
+Releasing is straightforward, with a pull tab to release the LATCH connectors.
+Once they detach, you help them retract into storage cubbies.

 The Mesa V2 recline adjustment is a center grey button that unlocks the incline foot to move up and down.